-Recall from section 2 (cf. the discussion around (7) and (8)) that Landau (2015) proposed that the core difference between predicative and logophoric control is that the infinitival complement denotes a property (type <e>) in the former case, whereas it denotes a proposition (type ) in the latter case.
+Recall that Landau (2015) proposed that the core difference between predicative and logophoric control is that the infinitival complement in the former denotes a property (type <e>), whereas it denotes a proposition (type ) in the latter case.
 To capture the difference in passivizability, one could now propose to adjust (79b) to include s-selectional features which allow the expletive to agree with the infinitival complement only in the case of logophoric control (80).
 Expletive it would then be barred from occurring in implicit predicative control, deriving its absence from English.